frochet/jobUCL2013/labs/webserver_lab/netkit-lab_webserver/README.rst

  tcp_window_scaling = 0
  tcp_wmem = '4096 4096 4096'

 All others are set to their default value

 After that the tcp options have been set as you want, you can start netkit.
 Each hosts will be configured as you requested.

+Inside netkit, you can use the script "download" located to /root/client_download which will simulate a download of a file from the webserver with lack of performance from the client side.

+From any pc, you can do a wget http://webserver/download.php to simulate a download with lack of performance from the server.